efsh1/VincaCareAssignment/README.md

 Ruby ver.
 2.6.3

-Ruby gems mention in Gemfile
+Install ruby gems mention in Gemfile.

-geckodriver to run on Firefox

-chromedriver to run Chrome
+Download geckodriver to run on Firefox or chromedriver to run on Chrome.

 ## Tests